Published: February 2021

 - A donation was will be made to a local kindergarten school in Toronto from the funds raised.

-- An online fundraising auction was held in December 2020 with raised over $1600 towards our operational costs.
+- An online fundraising auction was held in December 2020 which raised over $1,600 towards our operational costs.

 - Members of the PACE Board and I attended a virtual Quarterly Sector meeting hosted by the Jamaica Early Childhood Commission (ECC) on December 3, 2020.
 The ECC provided updates on the schools COVID-19 strategy, plans and readiness.
 Only 150 basic schools were opened for the Fall term.